This page uses javascript to help render elements, if you have problems please enable javascript.

 Civil Rights and Equity Ambassador Programs

-Request a Training for Your Department
+Request a Training for Your Team

-Are you interested in a customized presentation, training, or workshop for your professional staff or student staff team?
-We can tailor a presentation, training, or workshop to your department's needs or collaborate with you to address questions or concerns that you commonly face in your corner of campus!
-Feel free to complete our Training Request Form or email civilrightstraining@fullerton.edu to request a customized employee-centric presentation either in person or via Zoom!
+Are you a department, team, student org, or other on-campus group looking to dive deeper into topics related to inclusivity, equity, consent, healthy relationships, addressing microaggressions, or all of the above?
+We can tailor a presentation, training, or workshop to your group's needs or collaborate with you to address questions or concerns that you commonly face!
+Please submit a Training Request Form link opens in a new window or email civilrightstraining@fullerton.edu to request a presentation either in person or via Zoom!

 right col